|Nutrition Facts (per serving)|

 Heat the peanut oil or olive oil in a large skillet over medium-high heat.

-Rinse the pork chops and pat dry.
+Pat the pork chops dry.
 Sprinkle the chops with kosher salt, freshly ground black pepper, and garlic powder to taste.

 Arrange the chops in the hot oil in the skillet.
 Cook the pork chops for about 2 to 3 minutes on each side, or until nicely browned.

 In a small bowl, whisk together maple syrup, chicken broth, mustard, and vinegar until well mixed.
 Add to the skillet, reduce the heat to medium-low, cover the pan, and simmer for 10 minutes.

 Remove the cover and simmer for about 15 to 20 minutes longer, or until the liquids are reduced and syrupy and the pork chops are glazed.

 Serve the pork chops with hot cooked rice or roasted potatoes.
 Steamed broccoli, green beans, or peas are all excellent choices for side vegetables.

 Before adding the pork chops to the skillet, sauté about 1/2 cup of sliced onions in the hot oil.
 Using a slotted spoon, remove the onions from the skillet and reserve and brown the chops as directed.
 Add the onions back to the skillet along with the sauce mixture.